evmcnb/quartz/content/snippets/Bleomycin.md

 * Chemotherapy agent for HL and testicular cancer
-* After treatment be very careful about giving supplemental high flow oxygen - do not give nebs
+* After treatment be very careful about giving supplemental high flow [[Snippets/Oxygen|Oxygen]] - do not give nebs
 * Can cause rapid irreversible lung fibrosis